oguimbal/jcool-docs/general/documents.md

 1) You begin a multi-document upload by sending your first file via an http `POST` to `https://api.justice.cool/v1/upload/concat`, which works in the same way as `Option 2`.

-2) The first call will give you a reference (example: `upload:xxxxxx`) that can later be used to add additional files via a similar http post to `https://api.justice.cool/v1/upload/concat?id=upload:xxxxxx`
+2) The first call will give you a reference (example: `upload:xxxxxx`) that can later be used to add additional files via a similar http post query to `https://api.justice.cool/v1/upload/concat?id=upload:xxxxxx`

 3) You finalize your upload when sending the last file by specifying `finish=true` argument (ex: `https://api.justice.cool/v1/upload/concat?id=upload:xxxxxx&finish=true`)